Probate Leads: Where to Find Them to Buy Probate Property

 Learn More |

 Acquiring referral leads is one of the best real estate lead generation sources.
 They can be lower in cost since they’re provided by friends, families, and colleagues.
-Ask around your social circles or inquire with your close family and friends for any probate leads.
+Ask your social circles or inquire with your close family and friends for any probate real estate leads.
 By telling your sphere of influence (SOI) that you are interested in probate opportunities, they’ll know to refer such information to you.

-If purchasing probate property is the majority of your business model, then investors should market themselves as probate investors to generate leads in your area.
+If purchasing probate property is the majority of your business model, then investors should market themselves as probate investors to generate leads in their area.
 Investors can create marketing materials that drive business from surviving spouses, probate attorneys, real estate agents, etc.

-Real estate investors should be aware that property in an auction may have multiple bids that bring property prices up to market value.
-Additionally, at auction, a prospective buyer must put down a cash deposit payment on the spot, which can be up to 10%.
-This is generally paid through a cashier’s check at the time of auction.
-However, an investor could take out a personal loan or obtain a home equity line of credit for cash if they need to finance the deposit, but understand that a deposit can be lost, and you’ll still be stuck with paying the line of credit.
+Real estate investors should beware that property in an auction may have multiple bids that bring property prices up to market value.
+Additionally, at auction, a prospective buyer must put a cash deposit payment on the spot, which can be up to 10%.
+This is generally paid through a cashier’s check during the auction.

 Finding out how to get probate leads is the initial challenge to the probate process, but after obtaining the leads, you must go through the purchasing process.
 The length of a probate sale process can extend from six to 12 months due to court involvement.
 Traditional real estate transactions usually take up to two months to complete, with the motivation of both buyer and seller.